Fiber Frequently Asked Questions

 I am needing to purchase a new modem or router, but my fiber connection isn't complete yet.
 What kind of equipment should I purchase for it to work with my fiber connection in the future?

-The type of equipment needed will depend on the ISP that you select with your fiber connection, but generally speaking, most modern ethernet-based routers or gateway should work.
+The type of equipment needed will depend on the ISP that you select with your fiber connection, but generally speaking, most modern ethernet-based routers or gateways should work.
 Network equipment should have a 10/100/1000 ethernet interface for the WAN connection.
 Some ISPs will offer Managed WiFi solutions which will include network equipment with their service.

 Is fiber internet “future proof?”